sparshk380/Fedora-Setup/README.md

 # Fedora or any Red Hat based Linux Distro setup

-This Fedora setup script simply automatically configures Fedora linux for me.
+This script simply automatically configures Fedora linux for me.
 Feel free to make changes in it according to your requirements.